-Police urge public to not drink and drive with Pirates Week approaching
+With Pirates Week approaching Police urge public: Do not drink and drive

-Where revelers enjoy a bevy of food, music and of course rum.
+It’s a time when revelers enjoy a bevy of food, music and of course rum.

-That’s why police urges caution as we head into Cayman’s National Festival.
+That’s why the police urges caution as we head into Cayman’s National Festival.

 This last weekend police say there were 6 DUI arrests and they don’t want to see those numbers increase as the festivities begin.

-“We’re not saying don’t have fun, were just saying have fun responsibly if you know you’re going to drink organise for a taxi to pick you up, organise to have a designated driver,” says Police Officer Jodi-Ann Powery
+“We’re not saying don’t have fun, were just saying have fun responsibly if you know you’re going to drink organise for a taxi to pick you up, organise to have a designated driver,” says RCIPS Media Officer Jodi-Ann Powery.

 Pirates Week festivities in Grand Cayman kick off tomorrow with CUC’s Pan in de City event on Harbour Drive.